-Shared e-scooters and e-bikes — known as micromobility — provide a fun and convenient way to get around Boulder without a car and reduce greenhouse gas emissions from transportation.
+Shared e-scooters and e-bikes — also known as micromobility — provide a fun and convenient way to get around Boulder without a car and reduce greenhouse gas emissions from transportation.

 Program Overview

+Our Transportation Master Plan sets out a roadmap for a future that is shared and electric to meet our transportation and climate goals.
 Micromobility can help us get there.
-It refers ways of getting around for smaller-scale travel — like scooters, skateboards and bikes.
+It refers to ways of getting around for smaller-scale travel — like scooters, skateboards and bikes.
 Shared services and connected technology provide more travel choices to more people.
 They help reduce single-occupant car trips by filling gaps in our transportation network, such as the distance between bus stops and homes, offices and schools.

 Not all e-micromobility is the same.
 What you ride changes where you ride.